ByteProject/Puny-BuildTools/README.md

 ## Testing games / configuring emulators

-You probably will be disappointed now but I am not able to help you in setting up 25 emulators.
+You probably will be disappointed now but I am not able to help you in setting up 30 emulators and for some systems like the DEC Rainbow you probably won't even find an emulator that does the job.
 I am also not able to teach you how to work with a certain 8-bit or 16-bit home computer.
 I hope you understand that this would go far beyond the scope of this project.
 If you need a starting point, just look at the `readme.txt` file you find in `Releases` as it comes at least with instructions how to load the game on every target.

 ## Hibernated 1 Director's Cut